 The main goal of entrepreneurs and businessmen is to make money.
 They are aware of how crucial profitability and financial stability are.
 Those things help the development and endurance of their companies.

 For example, Mark Zuckerberg created a social media site to bring people together.
 He also understood the value of making money on Facebook.
 Then he created a very successful advertising system that helped Facebook become financially successful.
-Similarly to this, businessmen place a high priority on profit-generating through methods for efficient cost management, revenue optimization, and company growth.
+Similarly, businessmen place a high priority on profit-generating through methods for efficient cost management, revenue optimization, and company growth.

 5. Innovation and Creativity